tim-simm/Coding-IxD/README.md

 At the beginning, a counter runs down, with which the interaction begins.
 The user stands on a scale and is weighed.
 This is followed by explanations and an example of how the questionnaire is structured.

 The main interaction is the questionnaire.
-We have come up with a special design for the questionnaire, which is widely used and interesting.
-The questionnaire consists of yes/no questions and is answered by swiping to the left or right.
+We have made the questionnaire more interesting by including a widely used interaction design.
+The questionnaire consists of yes/no questions and is answered by swiping left or right.
-In addition to the questions, the user has to indicate his age and height.
+In addition to the questions, the user is required to provide their age and height.

   ![RPReplay_Final1707562552](https://github.com/tim-simm/Coding-IxD/assets/130285233/16bf6c2d-0d8c-413c-8607-783db7277917)